-Google and Amazon are well-matched competitors in the smart speaker space with a slew of feature upgrades, device integrations, and new hardware.
-The Nest Mini, an upgrade of the Home Mini, is a great companion device that can also act as an independent assistant, with the same Google Assistant controls that larger Nest devices leverage.
+Google and Amazon are evenly matched competitors in the smart speaker arena, with both boasting a slew of feature upgrades, device integrations, and a solid hardware lineup for any budget.
+The Nest Mini, currently in its second generation, is a great companion device that can also act as an independent assistant, with the same Google Assistant controls that larger Nest devices leverage.

-The third-generation Echo Dot has a 1.6-inch speaker, and you can connect the Echo Dot to a larger speaker if you want.
-You can also improve the sound on your Google Home device by connecting a more powerful speaker through the Google Home app.
-With an array of four far-field microphones, advanced Bluetooth audio support, and a 3.5mm audio jack, the Echo Dot is a low-cost Alexa controller.
+The fourth-generation Echo Dot has a 1.6-inch speaker, and you can connect the Echo Dot to a larger speaker if you want.
+With advanced Bluetooth audio support, voice control, and a 3.5mm audio jack, the Echo Dot is a low-cost Alexa controller.

-In contrast, the Google Nest Mini only has three far-field microphones for voice detection, but it does have a 1.57-inch driver.
+In contrast, the Google Nest Mini has three far-field microphones for voice detection, as well as a 1.57-inch speaker driver.
 There’s Bluetooth support, but the device lacks an audio port.
-Integrated Chromecast and Chromecast Audio streaming and enhanced audio format support demonstrate Google’s belief that Nest Mini can serve as a competent, if compact, stand-alone speaker, alongside other duties.
-But, the Echo Dot 3rd gen still has the Nest Mini beat.
+Integrated Chromecast and enhanced audio format support demonstrate Google’s belief that the Nest Mini can serve as a competent, if compact, stand-alone speaker, alongside other duties.
+But the Echo Dot (4th Gen) still has the Nest Mini beat.

 |Audio formats||HE-AAC, LC-AAC+, MP3, Vorbis, WAV (LPCM), FLAC||AAC/MP4, MP3, HLS, PLS, and M3U|